wpizard/anything-shortcodes/readme.txt

 A powerful WordPress plugin that lets you retrieve and display virtually any data in WordPress using simple shortcodes.
 Effortlessly pull information from posts, users, options, and more — with support for dynamic attribute parsing, flexible formatting, and customizable output wrapping.

 It supports:
-- Post field
+- Post Field
-- Post meta
+- Post Meta
+- Term Field
-- Term field
+- Term Meta (coming soon)
-- User field
+- User Field
-- User meta
+- User Meta
+- Link
-- Options
+- Option
-- Functions (whitelisted)
+- Function (whitelisted)
-- Nested shortcodes inside attributes
-- URL parameters as values

 You can also:
 - Apply custom formatting (date, datetime, number, capitalize, uppercase, lowercase, strip_tags, etc.)
 - Add before/after text
 - Use fallback values
+- Use nested shortcodes inside attributes
+- Use URL parameters as values
 - Cache output
 - Secure and sanitize output